bbaassssiiee/lunchbox/workshop/lesson-01/README.txt

 * Target an environment with the -i flag.
 * If you have a system maintaining a list of systems in your infrastructure, use it for your dynamic inventory.
 * Dynamic inventory files are executables, and must emit JSON.

+# TODO: Skip the rest of this file if you are a beginner.

 # HINT: Ansible Tower can keep inventories and credentials securely.